-Photos of a Hosta Plant's Stages of Growth: From Sprout to Bloom
+Photos of a Hosta Plant's Stages of Growth: From Sprouts to Blooms

 How Long Does It Take for a Hosta to Grow and Bloom?

-This article includes the daily documentation of the growth of my hosta plant, with photos and other observations, starting from when it started sprouting in the spring until its full growth, about a month later.
+This article includes the daily documentation of the growth of my hosta plant, with photos and other observations, from when it started sprouting in the spring until its full growth, a little over a month later.
+There are also photos from when it bloomed a few months after that.

 I rescued this pot of hosta from the porch of an unoccupied rental house belonging to my brother.
 Most hostas are planted directly in the ground, but you can also pot them.
-This particular one is in Virginia, in a pot, and it grows rather large.
+This particular one is located in Concord, Virginia, and it grows rather large.
 I counted about 24 sprouts coming up this year.

-Watching it Grow: From Dormancy to Full Bloom
+Watching It Grow: From First Sprouting to Full Bloom

-I've had this plant for 4 years.
+I'd had this plant for 4 years at the time these photos were taken.
 Every year, it grows so fast I sometimes think it happens overnight.
 I look out the window one day and it is just sprouting, and it seems that when I look out the window next, it is almost grown!

 While it actually doesn't just grow to full height "overnight," you can see a definite growth spurt each day.
 As the leaves start unfurling, it just gets fuller and fuller!
 It's been fun to watch and document.
 I hope you enjoy seeing it and learning more about this plant.